 - “That sounds like a great [opportunity, program, mission], but unfortunately, I can’t take on anything else right now.

-What if, after you take time to think, you decide to proceed?
+What if you decide to proceed after you take time to think?

-Simply get back with the person.
-I promise – it will be a thrill for them to hear back from you!
+That’s easy.
+Reply to the person who requested your help.
+I promise it will be a thrill for them to hear from you!

-2 Have I Brought the Requests into My Quiet Time?
-How to Say No and Protect Time for Self-care.
+Question #2 for How to Say No and Protect Time for Self-care

 It may not seem relevant to bring requests for your time into your quiet time, but I assure you it is.